-Category / Name Subcategory or Type Description Purpose Gen. Ineli gible % Bene fits # FTE Class ified Staff? \$ Amount

-Personnel

-Capital Projects Project Manager A Dakota County Capital Projects Project Manager will hire consultants through a competitive bid process and oversee the preparation of programming, schematics, and design development.
-25% 0.5 \$75,000
+Category / Name Subcategory or Type Description Purpose Gen. Ineli gible % Bene fits # FTE Class ified Staff? \$ Amount Personnel Capital Projects Project Manager A Dakota County Capital Projects Project Manager will hire consultants through a competitive bid process and oversee the preparation of programming, schematics, and design development.
+25% 0.5 \$75,000 Natural Resources Project Manager A Dakota County Parks Natural Resource Department project manager will hire consultants through a competitive bid process and oversee the preparation of restoration plans and will administer the restoration process.
+The first two years of the project will be the most staff-intensive and require the additional .25 FTE.
+After the first two years, the remaining project oversight will be taken on by full- time Natural Resources Project Managers.
+25% 0.5 \$60,000 Sub Total \$135,000 Contracts and Services Natural Resources Restoration Contractor Service Contract Natural resources restoration contractor will be selected by competitive bid and will perform all restoration work.

-Sub Total \$75,000

-Contracts and Services

-Natural Resources Restoration Contractor Professional or Technical Service Contract Natural resources restoration contractor will be selected by competitive bid and will perform all restoration work.
 Contractor will provide site preparation, planting, erosion control, and other restoration tasks.
-0 \$512,000

-Park design and engineering contractor Professional or Technical Service Contract Park design and engineering contractor will be selected by competitive bid and will develop the site design, engineering, and construction specifications for all recreation features (trailheads, trails, bird blind, etc.) 0 \$176,000

-Construction contractor Professional or Technical Service Contract Contractor will be selected by competitive bid and will prepare the site and construct all recreation and access features according to the construction plans and specifications.
+0 \$306,500 Park design and engineering contractor Service Contract Park design and engineering contractor will be selected by competitive bid and will develop the site design, engineering, and construction specifications for all recreation features (trailheads, trails, bird blind, etc.) 0 \$85,500 Construction contractor Service Contract Contractor will be selected by competitive bid and will prepare the site and construct all recreation and access features according to the construction plans and specifications.
 Contractor will provide site preparation, construction, erosion control, and other construction tasks.
-0 \$475,000

-Sub Total \$1,163,000

-Equipment, Tools, and Supplies

-Sub Total -

-Capital Expenditures

-Sub Total -
+0 \$593,000 Sub Total \$985,000